Thorkee/Data-Standardization-in-Real-Time-Positioning-The-Role-of-Large-Language-Models/README.md

 # Data Standardization in Positioning: The Role of Large Language Models

 This repository accompanies the paper *"Data Standardization in Positioning: The Role of Large Language Models,"* which has been submitted to the IEEE Internet of Things (IoT) Journal.
+The journal manuscript is an extended version of the conference paper presented at the **International Conference on Indoor Positioning and Indoor Navigation (IPIN 2024)**.
+The conference paper can be accessed on arXiv: [Exploring the Feasibility of Automated Data Standardization using Large Language Models for Seamless Positioning](https://arxiv.org/abs/2408.12080).

 The paper explores the use of Large Language Models (LLMs) to automate the standardization of heterogeneous sensor data, thereby improving data compatibility and positioning accuracy in IoT environments.

 ## Authors